 - How to contact the study site for more information

 Include these mandatory details in as succinct a fashion as possible (see example templates).
 By including these details, you ensure individuals are contacting you because (1) they qualify for the study and (2) they have enough information to make an informed decision about deciding to participate.
-This saves time for both the researcher and potential participant.
+This saves time for both the researcher and the potential participant.

 Keep it simple and concise.
 Many people find it difficult to retain a lot of written information.